kvarak/dnd/docs/_Classes/fighter.md

 No matter the mission, a Guerrilla will execute it with utmost perfection.
 Sometimes known as commandos, these warriors are marked by their determination and adaptability.
 Whether harsh terrain, vicious monsters, enemy soldiers, or powerful spellcasters, nothing short of death will cause the willpower of a Guerrilla warrior to waver in the pursuit of their goals.

 ### Adaptable Superiority
 Your training has allowed you a flexibility in technique and style not seen in other fighters.
 When you finish a long rest, you can choose to replace one of the maneuvers you know with another maneuver of your choice.

 ### Guerrilla Training
-Gain proficiency in two of the following skills of your choice: Acrobatics, Athletics, Perception, Stealth, or Survival.

-You can instead choose one of these skills that you know.
-If you do, you gain advantage when you make an ability check using that skill.
+Add *Stealth* and *Survival* to your class skills and gain 1 skill point each to spend on those two skills.

 ### By Land or Sea
 You have trained to succeed in any environment.
 Gain one of the following features of your choice.
 You gain a second feature at 10th level, and a third at 15th level.

 **Alpine Combatant**.
 You steel yourself for battle at great heights.
 You gain a climbing speed equal to your movement speed, and as a ***reaction***, you can reduce any falling damage you take by an amount equal to your fighter level.

 **Mobile Combatant**.
 You have trained to move about the battlefield unscathed.
-In combat, your movement speed increases by 10 feet, and when you are targeted by an opportunity attack, you can impose disadvantage on the attack roll as a ***reaction***.
+In combat, your movement speed increases by 10 ft, and when you are targeted by an opportunity attack, you can impose disadvantage on the attack roll as a ***reaction***.

 **Marine Combatant**.
 You prepare for amphibious combat.
-You gain a swimming speed equal to your movement speed, and while underwater, you can hold your breath for up to 1 hour and your attacks are not made at disadvantage.
+You gain a swimming speed equal to your movement speed and while underwater your attacks are not made at disadvantage.

 ### Combat Versatility
 When you finish a long rest, you can choose to replace your Fighting Style with another style of your choice.

 ### Unwavering
-Beginning at 15th level, when you use your Second Wind feature you regain one of your expended superiority dice.
+When you use your Second Wind feature you regain one of your expended superiority dice.

 ### Elite Versatility
-Upon reaching 18th level, you can use your Adaptable Superiority Versatility feature to replace one of your maneuvers, and your Combat Versatility feature to replace your Fighting Style at the end of each short rest.
+You can use your Adaptable Superiority and Combat Versatility features at the end of each short rest.

 ## Guerrilla Maneuvers
 The following maneuvers are available only to the Guerrilla archetype.
 Guerrillas focus on adapting to their surroundings and overcoming any obstacles between them and their goal.